-10 DECOMMISSIONING PHASE ENVIRONMENTAL MANAGEMENT REQUIREMENTS
+11. DECOMMISSIONING PHASE REQUIREMENTS

 It is not likely that decommissioning of this facility will take place in the near future.
-However, in the event that decommissioning does occur, all relevant legislation and policies must be complied with for the given period.
+However, should decommissioning does occur, all relevant legislation and policies must be complied with for the given period.

 In general, in the future event that the facility be decommissioned, the following must be undertaken: